dominic-soh/ML-practice/README.md

 Just a simple Neural Network in R

 ## How to view
-Download the html file to view it
+Download the zip file and open the html

 or